Reviewed By Joana Garrido DVM

 While calcium is essential for the proper growth of bones and teeth.
 When dogs consume an excessive amount of calcium, it could lead to a condition called hypercalcemia.
 This can negatively affect bone development, causing abnormal skeletal formations and an early onset of bone disorders.
 Hypercalcemia can also result in kidney and bladder issues, as well as chronic kidney disease.

 Additionally, an imbalance in the diet due to too much calcium-rich food can negatively impact Vitamin D and skeletal metabolism.
 Nutritional hypercalcemia is usually caused by vitamin D toxicosis or chronic calcium over-supplementation.

 The recommended calcium dosage for dogs should not be exceeded to prevent these issues.

 5. How Long Does It Take for Calcium Supplements to Work?

 Depending on the type of calcium supplement, it takes around 1 to 2 hours.
 However, the changes are not visible to the eyes.
 The vet will require your dog to undergo certain tests to assess the calcium supplement’s efficacy.

 Natural calcium sources for dogs are affordable and healthy substitutes for commercial calcium canine supplements.
 They are also highly bioavailable, which promotes better calcium absorption in your pet’s body.

-Incorporating these human foods into your dog’s diet can be a safe and cost-effective alternative to traditional supplements and medications.
 Check out our Diet & Recipes section to find the perfect addition to your pup’s meal plan.